Skip to main content

 PhD in Applied Psychology

 Doctoral candidate admission is restricted to the fall semester only and no provisional admissions are made.
-Completed applications must be on file by March 1st for initial acceptance and funding decisions.
+Completed applications must be on file by March 15th for initial acceptance and funding decisions.
+Applications received by March 1st will be considered for scholarships.
 Applications received after that date will still be considered, pending availability.

 Graduate School Admission Requirements